 trade plate means a number plate of a kind mentioned in regulation 132.

+[Regulation 109 amended: Gazette 26 Jun 2019 p.
+2231.]

+109A.
+Passenger transport vehicle authorisations

+For the purposes of this Part, if the CEO is satisfied that a passenger transport vehicle authorisation will be granted for a vehicle within a reasonable period, the CEO may treat the vehicle as if that passenger transport vehicle authorisation were in force.

+[Regulation 109A inserted: Gazette 26 Jun 2019 p.
+2232.]

 110. Power to give exemption or refund in exceptional circumstances

 (1) If the CEO is satisfied that exceptional circumstances warrant the refund or exemption being given in a particular case the CEO may, in that case —